detricksnyder/TeachingLectures/PHAR801/Lecture5/lecture-notes.md

 ![Effects of a dog pancreas isolate on blood glucose levels in a 14 year old diabetic child [@Banting1922a].](figures/banting-insulin.png)

-Insulin was discovered by Frederick Banting and Charles Best at the University of Toronto in 1921.
+Insulin was discovered by Frederick Banting and his colleagues at the University of Toronto in 1921.
 They performed experiments in which they injected extracts from pancreas fractions into dogs which had their pancreas' surgically removed.
 They showed that a secreted substance from the pancreas lowered blood glucose in these dogs [@Banting1922].
 They were then able to confirm that this treatment was also effective in children with diabetes [@Banting1922a].
+This work led to Banting and John Macleod winning the Nobel Prize in Medicine and Physiology in 1923.